TotallyInformation/node-red-contrib-uibuilder/README.md

 **Please Note** that:

 * For v6.0.0, the minimum Node-RED version is now v3.
 The minimum Node.js version is now v14 LTS (in line with Node-RED v3) - note that the minimum minor version may change to the latest v14 LTS version whenever uibuilder is updated.
-* v5.0.0 was a very large change and had breaking changes from v4.1.4, please see the [CHANGELOG](CHANGELOG.md) for details.
+* v5.0.0 was a very large change and had breaking changes from v4.1.4, please see the [CHANGELOG-V5](https://totallyinformation.github.io/node-red-contrib-uibuilder/#/archived/CHANGELOG-v5.md) for details.
 * uibuilder follows [semantic version numbering](https://docs.npmjs.com/about-semantic-versioning) - as such, each major number change indicates breaking changes and you should review them carefully before installation.

-Older changes can be found in the previous change documents: [CHANGELOG-V3/V4](/docs/CHANGELOG-v3-v4.md), [CHANGELOG-v2](/docs/CHANGELOG-v2.md), and [CHANGELOG-v2](/docs/CHANGELOG-v1.md)
+Older changes can be found in the previous change documents: [CHANGELOG-V5](https://totallyinformation.github.io/node-red-contrib-uibuilder/#/archived/CHANGELOG-v5.md), [CHANGELOG-V3/V4]([/docs](https://totallyinformation.github.io/node-red-contrib-uibuilder/#/archived/)/CHANGELOG-v3-v4.md), [CHANGELOG-v2](https://totallyinformation.github.io/node-red-contrib-uibuilder/#/archived/CHANGELOG-v2.md), and [CHANGELOG-v2](https://totallyinformation.github.io/node-red-contrib-uibuilder/#/archived/CHANGELOG-v1.md)

 # node-red-contrib-uibuilder

-A Node-RED web user interface builder. uibuilder aims to provide an easy to use way to create dynamic web interfaces using any (or no) front end libraries for convenience.
+A data-driven web page/web app utility for Node-RED. uibuilder aims to provide an easy to use way to create dynamic web interfaces using any (or no) front end libraries for convenience.

 uibuilder is rather the opposite of Node-RED's Dashboard.
 Whereas Dashboard is designed to make it very easy to create a UI but trades that off with some limitations, uibuilder is designed to let you do anything you can think of with any framework (or none) but at the trade off of having to write your own front-end code.

 uibuilder should generally also be a **lot** faster and more resource efficient in use than Dashboard though that obviously depends on what front-end libraries and frameworks you choose to use.

+It provides communication between the browser and Node-RED server and many helper features that reduce or eliminate the need to write code to build a data-driven web app.

 ## Purpose